KieronOC/CI-MP2/README.md

      * JS   :https://jshint.com/
      * JS   :https://beautifier.io/ (On the recommendation of my mentor)

-    All the errors found in these checks have been corrected to the best of my current abilities, but not necessarily all the warnings of which there were a few.
+    All the errors found in these checks have been corrected to the best of my current abilities.
 All warnings in connection with CDNs have not been dealt with.

 #### Bugs